History_Timeline_1950s.jpg

 A History of Innovation

-Founded in 1949, Southland is an MEP building systems expert offering full lifecycle solutions, from design through building maintenance.
+Founded in 1949, Southland is an MEP building systems expert.
+From design through building maintenance, we offer full lifecycle solutions.
 We've grown from a local heating and cooling company to a national MEP leader.

 Scroll to explore